Transit On-Time Performance

 Result: 57.7% on-time performance

-Transit on-time performance is a leading indicator of service reliability and is inscribed in the City Charter as an SFMTA service standard.
+On-time performance is a leading indicator of service reliability and is inscribed in the City Charter as an SFMTA service standard.
 On-time performance measures the percentage of actual arrival times that are between one minute early and four minutes late at designated points along transit routes.

-TRANSIT ON-TIME PERFORMANCE
+MUNI ON-TIME PERFORMANCE

 Note: January and February 2017 on-time performance, gaps, and bunching data cannot be reported due to a network issue resulting from the phase-out of the 2G cellular network.
 This network issue limited NextBus predictions and prevented systemwide on-time performance data from being collected.